MetaCenterCloudPuppet/cesnet-hadoop_lib/README.markdown

 <a name="module-description"></a>
 ## Module Description

 Common puppet library for Hadoop and its addons.
-It manages alternatives as used in Cloudera and provides necessary environment variables.
+It manages alternatives as used in BigTop-based Hadoop distributions and provides necessary environment variables.

 <a name="setup"></a>
 ## Setup